Argentina must overcome own demons to beat Iceland | Malay Mail

 Argentine preparations were dealt another blow when an ill-advised friendly against Israel in Jerusalem was cancelled due to political pressure.

-In spite of all this, Argentina are still firm favourites in Moscow on Saturday to overcome the smallest nation ever to qualify for the World Cup finals.
+In spite of all this, Argentina are still firm favourites in Moscow tomorrow to overcome the smallest nation ever to qualify for the World Cup finals.

 Iceland were the surprise team at Euro 2016, drawing with winners Portugal in the group stage and defeating England in the last 16 on their way to quarter-final defeat by France.